 One of the best vantage points you can get of the Cinque Terre Villages is from the sea, and a small and colorful boat might be the way to go.
 Angelo's boat tours take you around in a gozzo, a traditional, wooden Ligurian fishing boat.
 There's a daytime tour and a sunset tour.

-You can also see the Cinque Terre on a Day Trip from Florence.
+You can see the Cinque Terre on a Day Trip from Florence from Select Italy.

 Paper Maps of the Cinque Terre

-I'd try this Cinque Terre Map from TrekTools, a very good supplier of hard-to-find maps.
+I'd try this Cinque Terre Map from Longitude Maps, a very good supplier of hard-to-find maps.